st3llabr1/essays/Edison, Gender, and Race/README.md

 Due to the fact that women and enslaved people around this time were not allowed to own property, and because they were often discouraged from going to school or gaining valuable working experience in order to invent.
 These groups lacked the financial resources, education, and scientific community that White men had utilized for decades.

-This exhibit will focus on the inventions of Black men, Black women, and White women as they worked within, and against, the structural oppression of the late 19th and early 20th centuries.